Earn While You Reveal: Private Set Intersection that Rewards Participants: Related Work

 \textit{Delegated} PSIs use cloud computing for computation and/or storage, while preserving the privacy of the computation inputs and outputs from the cloud.
 They can be divided further into protocols that support \textit{one-off} and \textit{repeated} delegation of PSI computation.
 The former like \cite{kamarascaling,kerschbaum12,c18} cannot reuse their outsourced encrypted data and require clients to re-encode their data locally for each computation.
 The most efficient such protocol is \cite{kamarascaling}, which has been designed for the two-party setting and its computation and communication complexity is $O(c)$.
 In contrast, those protocols that support repeated PSI delegation let clients outsource the storage of their encrypted data to the cloud only once, and then execute an unlimited number of computations on the outsourced data.
-To date, the protocol in \cite{eopsi} is the most efficient PSI that supports repeated delegation in the semi-honest model.
-It relies on the polynomial representation of sets, pseudorandom function, and hash table.
-Its overall communication and computation complexities are $O(h\cdot d^{\st 2})$ and $O(h\cdot d)$ respectively, where $h$ is the total number of bins in the hash table, $d$ is a bin's capacity (often $d=100$), and $h\cdot d$ is linear with $c$.
-Recently, a multi-party PSI that supports repeated delegation and efficient \emph{updates} has been proposed in \cite{AbadiDMT22}.
-It allows a party to efficiently update its outsourced set securely.
-It is also in the semi-honest model and uses a pseudorandom function, hash table, and Bloom filter.
-The protocol imposes $O(h\cdot d^{\st 2}\cdot m)$ and $O(h\cdot d\cdot m)$ computation and communication costs respectively, during the PSI computation.
-It also imposes $O(d^{\st 2})$ computation and communication overheads, during the update phase.